top of page

 1. A Focus on Hope.

 What is Hope?
 We define hope after the definition of a great social psychologist named C.R.
 Snyder who defined it as willpower (motivation) and waypower (pathways to change).
 Hope offers everyone the motivation towards their goal, and a sense of knowing how to reach that goal.
-Hope focused couple counseling is built on this principle.
+Hope-focused couple counseling is built on this principle.
 The goal is to reroute patterns that lead to negative cycles, create a space to bond as a couple, and practice changing together as a team.

 2. A strategy targeting love, work and faith.